Directory service

 In computing, a directory service or name service maps the names of network resources to their respective network addresses.
 It is a shared information infrastructure for locating, managing, administering and organizing everyday items and network resources, which can include volumes, folders, files, printers, users, groups, devices, telephone numbers and other objects.
 A directory service is a critical component of a network operating system.
 A directory server or name server is a server which provides such a service.
 Each resource on the network is considered an object by the directory server.
 Information about a particular resource is stored as a collection of attributes associated with that resource or object.

 A directory service defines a namespace for the network.
 The namespace is used to assign a name (unique identifier) to each of the objects.
 Directories typically have a set of rules determining how network resources are named and identified, which usually includes a requirement that the identifiers be unique and unambiguous.
 When using a directory service, a user does not have to remember the physical address of a network resource; providing a name locates the resource.
 Some directory services include access control provisions, limiting the availability of directory information to authorized users.

 Comparison with relational databases

 Several things distinguish a directory service from a relational database.
-Data can be redundant if it aids performance.
+Data can be made redundant if it aids performance (e.g. by repeating values through rows in a table instead of relating them to the contents of a different table through a key, which technique is called denormalization; another technique could be the utilization of replicas for increasing actual throughput).

 Directory schemas are object classes, attributes, name bindings and knowledge (namespaces) where an object class has: